matteeyao/apprenticeship/cloud/mod/SAA-CO2/resilient-architecture/well-architected-framework/cost-optimization/README.md

   * Stop spending money on data centers and data center operations

+  * Transition to serverless services

 * Analyze and attribute expenditure

   * Track your costs and usage w/ the use of Tags, Budgets, Cost and Usage Reports, Cost Explorer, Reserved Instances

-* Implement cloud financial mgmt

-  * Use AWS-managed services to reduce your overall cost of ownership b/c AWS can offer us a lower cost due to economies of scale

 > **AWS Cost Optimization Designs**
 >